AutumnRivers/Harvest-December-Reharvested-Portable/readme.md

 Happy reading!

+UPDATE #2 -- 2/4/2022

+Hello again (again)!!
+Thanks to the amazing Autumn Rivers I was able to acquire A LOT of the stuff that I need!
+They are running a project VERY similar to mine, and I'd like to thank them and link their project here.
+Thanks so much for your help~ https://natirivers.itch.io/harvest-december-remake https://nitter.net/natirivers

+Thanks to this, I think that work will go a bit more smoothly.
+I might end up using the George Henry Shaft translation (release for iOS devices) that Autumn uses, but that's still up in the air.

+In the end--I do think and hope that things will pick up with this project!
+Yay~

+I appreciate your continued interest!

+-takoyaki :)

 UPDATE #1 -- 11/30/2021

 Hello again!!
 I have done some work on the project, but have hit a major snag in the conversion of image, video, and sound files from the 3DS version into filetypes specified by the script (.png, .mp4, .wav).